beginner

 GET /api/mobile/vehicles/nearby?lat=40.7128&lng=-74.0060

-Response only includes vehicles above minimum battery threshold for the subaccount.
+Response only includes vehicles at or above the Minimum Battery Percent for the subaccount.

 Vehicle Battery Data